mggg/GerryChain/docs/user/recom.rst

 .. code-block:: console

-    ValueWarning:
-    The sum of the weights in the weight dictionary is greater than 1.
-    Please consider normalizing the weights.

     BipartitionWarning:
     Failed to find a balanced cut after 50 attempts.
     If possible, consider enabling pair reselection within your